Is Your Social Class Keeping You Poor?

 Okay, now that I explained the feeling of “Lower Upper Middle Class“, what are the other points of interest that I perceive about my current stage?

 1. Vacations: I can afford to go on better and more vacations, including vacations overseas, but I don’t.
 I want to establish a more secure financial footing before I take that leap.
-For me, it’s important that I don’t spend money, which in effect will decrease my wealth.
-This is where a dividend strategy comes in to play.
+For me, I mustn’t spend money, which in effect will decrease my wealth.
+This is where a dividend strategy comes into play.
 Read how I’m doing such a strategy for my lunches at work via my article about the Dividend Lunch Experiment.
 So for the time being, all my vacations are local to the US.

 2. Community Activities: We do community activities now, especially my wife where she volunteers and does charity work for the Schools and community in general.
 I hope to expand my role in this area too, but for now, I continually try to think of ways to better my financial picture.

-7. Fashion: The entire house buys better close, with the exception of me.
+7. Fashion: The entire house buys better clothes, except me.
 I don’t mind though, I need to polish my look by losing extra weight anyway.

-Okay, I’ve just scratched the surface on what it’s like to be “Lower Upper Middle Class”, but it’s already past midnight, so I’m going to say good night!
+Okay, I’ve just scratched the surface of what it’s like to be “Lower Upper Middle Class”, but it’s already past midnight, so I’m going to say good night!

 Bests,